 Those words still make you grin, but nowadays it stings, too.

 Visit number who-knows.
 Late March, early April.
-As usual you had fought to keep from dozing off even though neither of you were talking; struggled to stay awake despite her being asleep simply because you cherished every moment you got to spend with her.
+As usual you had fought to keep from dozing off even though neither of you was talking, struggling to stay awake despite her being asleep simply because you cherished every moment you got to spend with her.
 The clock had blinked 7:54 when she got up, and you hadn't been far behind.
-She had been wearing a dress – one that had made a lump form in your throat from your recognition of it – and she had flattened her hands against the cloth, pressing out as many wrinkles as she could before looking up at you.
+She had been wearing a dress – one that had made a lump form in your throat from its familiarity – and she had flattened her hands against the cloth, pressing out as many wrinkles as she could before looking up at you.

 "You've gotten so tall, Markie," she had whispered.

-Well that's what happens when you disappear for a couple years had unexpectedly jumped onto the tip of your tongue.
+Well that's what happens when you disappear for four years had unexpectedly jumped onto the tip of your tongue.
 You had glared at the floor, determined not to let it slip out.

 "Chin up, kid," she had said, laying a hand on your face.
 "It's not like I'm going to be gone forever."